 Foundation shares project updates, member news and industry research

 Basel, Switzerland — October 11, 2017 — Cloud Foundry Foundation, home of the industry-standard platform for cloud applications, kicked off the 2017 European Summit in Basel, Switzerland, today at the Congress Center.
-Executives from Allianz, IBM, Pivotal and Swisscom, among others, will join Cloud Foundry end users and open source developers on the main stage over the two-day event to discuss project updates, share company stories of digital transformation and present Cloud Foundry use cases.
+Executives from Allianz, IBM, VMware and Swisscom, among others, will join Cloud Foundry end users and open source developers on the main stage over the two-day event to discuss project updates, share company stories of digital transformation and present Cloud Foundry use cases.

 “We expect our third European Summit to once again grow significantly year-over-year,” said Abby Kearns, Executive Director, Cloud Foundry Foundation.
 “This is a direct result of the continued adoption amongst enterprise users and growth of our ecosystem.
 When coupled with the launch of Container Runtime — a Kubernetes-based approach to Cloud Foundry — this event marks a major milestone for our community.”